 Problems #5 – Connectivity issues

 Some users have faced issues with connecting or maintaining a connection to a Wi-Fi network, Bluetooth pairing, and cellular connectivity.
+These issues are seen with many devices, and is one of the iPad Pro problems as well.

 - If your Wi-Fi connection keeps dropping or doesn’t connect, try restarting the router by turn it off for 30 seconds, and then turning it back on.
 Then, go to Settings – General – Reset – Reset Network Settings and add the information from scratch.